murexrobotics/docs/src/elec/boards/esc_carrier.md

 ## Detailed Description

 The MUREX ESC Carrier board is a two-layer carrier board that can hold up to 8 MUREX ESCs.
 The ESCs are protected from damage by Toshiba's TCKE812NA,RF electronic fuse, which provides overcurrent protection, overvoltage protection, and thermal regulation for the 12 volts entering the ESCs.
 The 3-channel Wago 2606-1103 connector is used to connect to the MUREX Power Board, and the Molex PicoBlade 53261-0571 connector is used to connect to the MUREX Carrier Board.
-The Molex SlimStack 53625-0674 connector is used to connect the ESCs to the MUREX ESC Carrier Board.
-The TE 1734260-6 connector is used to output the ESC phases to the brushless DC motors.
+The TE 5530843-7 connector is used to connect the ESCs to the MUREX ESC Carrier Board.
+The TE 1734260-8 connector is used to output the ESC phases to the brushless DC motors.

 ### TCKE812NA,RF (electronic fuse)